Montana weighs wolf hunt limits; 23 from Yellowstone killed

 BILLINGS, Mont.
-(AP) — State wildlife commissioners are considering if gray wolf hunting and trapping should continue in areas bordering Yellowstone National Park after 23 of the animals roamed from the park and were killed over the past several months, primarily in Montana.
+(AP) — Montana wildlife commissioners on Friday will consider if gray wolf hunting and trapping should continue in areas bordering Yellowstone National Park after 23 of the animals roamed from the park and were killed over the past several months.

-Park officials have urged Montnana to suspend hunting along the park's border to avoid long-term harm to its world-renowned wolf packs.
-The predators were restored to the U.S. northern Rock Mountains more than 25 years ago after being decimated last century.
+Yellowstone officials have asked Montana to suspend hunting along the park border to avoid long-term harm to its world-renowned wolf packs.

+Eighteen of the animals have been killed in Montana, three in Wyoming and two in Idaho — the most in a season since the predators were restored to the U.S. northern Rocky Mountains more than 25 years ago after being widely decimated last century.

-Urged by Republican lawmakers, hunters and ranchers, Montana and Idaho last year loosened hunting and trapping rules for wolves.
-Montana also eliminated longstanding limits that had allowed only a few to be killed annually in areas bordering the park.
+Urged by ranchers and hunters who want fewer wolves, Republican lawmakers in Montana and Idaho last year loosened hunting and trapping laws to allow night hunting, higher harvest limits and even aerial hunting in Idaho.

 People are also reading…

+Montana also eliminated longstanding restrictions that had allowed only a few to be killed annually in hunting districts bordering Yellowstone.

-Gov. Greg Gianforte told Yellowstone Superintendent Cam Sholly in a recent letter that once a wolf exits the park and enters Montana it may be killed under state rules.
+Republican Gov. Greg Gianforte told Yellowstone Superintendent Cam Sholly in a recent letter that once a wolf exits the park and enters Montana it may be killed under state rules.
+Gianforte trapped and killed a radio-collared wolf from Yellowstone last year on private land near the park.

-But those rules also allow the state's fish and wildlife commission to review hunting seasons if harvest levels reach a certain threshold.
-For southwestern Montana, including areas bordering the park, that threshold has nearly been met.
+State regulations allow Montana's fish and wildlife commission to review hunting seasons if harvest levels reach a certain threshold.
+For southwestern Montana, including areas bordering the park and several other hunting districts, that threshold has nearly been met, with 78 reported killed through Friday, said Quentin Kujala, chief of Montana Fish, Wildlife and Parks.

 Commissioners on Friday will weigh whether to let hunting and trapping continue or make changes to a wolf season scheduled to run through March 15.